The Briar Club

 The Briar Club is a country club in Houston, Texas.
 It is located in the River Oaks area, at the corner of Westheimer Road and Timmons Lane.
+The club was founded in 1949 and is member owned.
 It is between The Galleria and Downtown Houston.
 As of 2004 it has 1,100 members.
+As of 2023 the club has 1300 equity members and is now on a waitlist.

 As of 2004 the club annually hosts 20 to 25 weddings.
 Richard Lareau, the club's chief operating officer and general manager, said that he hoped to have the club perform three times that number.

 In 1997 Skip Hollandsworth of the Texas Monthly wrote that Briar Club "had become a haven for many River Oaks residents".